 Traditional diapers use a lot of plastic materials, and she wanted to change that with innovative engineering.
 Amrita developed a diaper that was made from 100% cotton to maximize comfort and reduce skin irritation.

-Getting a supplier was a challenge but once she sourced one, Kudos was able to launch in 2021.
+Getting a supplier was a challenge but once she found one, Kudos launched in 2021.
 The company follows a direct-to-consumer model and sells monthly subscriptions.

 Getting on Shark Tank

-Due to its use of cotton instead of plastic, Amrita Saigal’s creation became the first and only disposable baby diaper brand to receive the Cotton Natural Seal from Cotton Inc.
+Due to its use of cotton, Amrita Saigal’s creation became the first and only disposable baby diaper brand to receive the Cotton Natural Seal from Cotton Inc.

-This recognition helped the company raise a seed round.
-Kudos raised a stunning $2.4 million from investors including April Underwood, XFund, SV Angel, Alpha Bridge Ventures, and Underscore.
+This recognition helped Kudos raise a stunning $3.2 million at $12.5 million valuation from investors including April Underwood, XFund, SV Angel, Alpha Bridge Ventures, and Underscore.
 The Sharks typically don’t like it when companies raise money as potentially their equity could be diluted in the future.

-However, the company is looking to raise more capital and bring on a Shark.
-The founder got approached by the producers of Shark Tank and bagged herself a spot on episode 10 of season 14.
-Amrita delivered a strong pitch and did a great job explaining her product.
+The founder got approached by Shark Tank producers and bagged herself a spot on episode 10 of season 14.
+Amrita delivered a strong pitch and impressed with annual sales of $850,000.

 After Shark Tank

 The sustainable diaper brand is only available on their website, MyKudos.com.
 But as the company is looking to scale they may expand into retail.
-Saigal is offering a 10% discount to Shark Tanks on her site.
-Also, the business hasn’t had any trouble attracting media attention and has already featured on publications such as Forbes, Fast Company and the Boston Globe.
+The business hasn’t had any trouble attracting media attention and has already featured on Forbes, Fast Company and the Boston Globe.

-The diapers have an average rating of 5 stars from 12 votes on ThingTesting.com.
-Amrita’s company has a bright future ahead of it.
-Currently, Kudos is worth an estimated $4 million.
+The diapers have an average rating of 4.9 stars from 14 votes on ThingTesting.com.
+Amrita’s company has a bright future and is worth an estimated $6 million.
 The Boston-based business is thriving and now has seven employees.
+Currently.
+Amrita is looking to hire a social media manager.